The Fraternal Order

 11.04 Operational funds may not be used to cover shortfalls regarding expenses of the Annual Conference without the approval of the Board of Directors.

 12.01 INITIATION FEE.
-The initiation fee for Full, Associate, and Initial Memberships shall be $30.00.
-It will be payable at the time of application and shall include the first years dues.
+The initiation fee for Full, Associate, and Initial Memberships shall be $45.00.
+It will be payable at the time of application and shall include the first year’s dues.

 12.02 ANNUAL DUES

-A. The annual dues for Full, Associate, Initial and Honorary Memberships shall be $25.00.
+a.
+The annual dues for Full, Associate, Initial and Honorary Memberships shall be $40.00.
 Spouses and surviving spouses of members are not required to pay dues (with the exception of those that maintain individual Membership Status).

-Additional dues options for regular members in good standing: A member in good standing may pay six years of annual dues for $125.00.
+b.
+Additional dues options for regular members in good standing: A member in good standing may pay six years of annual dues for $200.00.
 A life dues paid membership is available.
 The member must have been in good standing for the previous five consecutive years.
-The life dues payment is a single dues payment using the following formula: Current age subtracted from 90 years of age multiplied by the current dues amount ($25) and then the total reduced by 25%.
+The life dues payment is a single dues payment using the following formula: Current age subtracted from 90 years of age multiplied by the current dues amount ($40) and then the total reduced by 25%.

 12.05 PAYMENT OF DUES.